 The real-world impact of SDoH

 Many healthcare providers recognize that what happens outside of a clinic or hospital affects patients’ health and well-being.
-In the U.S., health disparities among minorities create wide gaps in several areas of healthcare.
+In the U.S., health disparities in under-resourced communities create wide gaps in several areas of healthcare.

 Coverage and access to care